 Despite its extensive new rulemaking efforts over the last year, PUC's approach to its four-year rule review and readoption process is bifurcated, leaving many rules extremely outdated and impairing the ability of the public and industry stakeholders to meaningfully contribute to updating the agency's regulations and operations.
-Although PUC maintains a rule review schedule and consistently conducts rule reviews, the agency routinely just readopts the entire rule chapter Some PUC rules are over 20 years old. without making any changes, even when needed changes have been identified through the review process.
+Although PUC maintains a rule review schedule and consistently conducts rule reviews, the agency routinely just readopts the entire rule chapter without making any changes, even when needed changes have been identified through the review process.
 While PUC takes public comment during rule review, the agency simply notes these comments and suggested changes for the next time the agency may open that rule.
-This even happens in cases where the commission has agreed with the needed changes during multiple rounds of rule review.9 PUC's bifurcated rule review process also results in regulated entities and members of the public having to interpret and comply with rules that may not accurately reflect current law or agency practice.
+This even happens in cases where the commission has agreed with the needed changes during multiple rounds of rule review.
+PUC's bifurcated rule review process also results in regulated entities and members of the public having to interpret and comply with rules that may not accurately reflect current law or agency practice.